jskim25/GifTastic/README.md

 # GifTastic
 Week 6 Homework

-This one's a tribut to the TV shows that I grew up watching as a kid.
+This one's a bit of a throwback to the TV shows that I grew up watching as a kid.
 Using jQuery's ajax method, we call upon data from the GIPHY API and get it to display on the page.

 At initial load, there will be a button for ten different TV shows from the 80's & 90's.
 Clicking on any of the buttons will pull up 10 GIFs related to that show.
 To get the GIF to play, just simply click on the image.
 Clicking on the image again will get it to stop playing.